Lxtharia/pixelsortery/README.md

 # Pixelsortery - A Pixelsorter Tool written in Rust!

 Inspired by [ASDFPixelSort](https://github.com/kimasendorf/ASDFPixelSort) by [Kim Asendorf](https://kimasendorf.com/) I've written a few Pixelsorters before.

-My first one became a simple Java Swing Application using the modified original processing code: [Pixel-Sorter-App](https://github.com/Lxtharia/pixel-sorter-app).
+My first one originated from modifying the original processing code until it became a little Java Swing Application: [Pixel-Sorter-App](https://github.com/Lxtharia/pixel-sorter-app).

-My second implementation was in C. I may or may not be faster but it's usable from the command line.
+My second implementation was in C. It may or may not have been faster but it's usable from the command line!

-But now I have _engineered THIS pixelsorter_ with _far greater goals_, created as a rust practice project, straiving to be THE BEST and FASTEST FOSS-Pixelsorter of them all!!!
+But now I have _engineered THIS pixelsorter_ with _far greater goals_, created as a rust practice project, striving to be THE BEST and FASTEST FOSS-Pixelsorter of them all!!!

 ## Installation
 ```